 Swing

 Swing music became popular in the 1930s and 1940s.
-Swing music was frequently performed by big bands, which consisted of a variety of musicians in sections, such as rhythm (e.g., piano, percussion, guitar, bass), brass (e.g., trumpets and trombones), woodwind (e.g., clarinet and saxophones), and vocals.
+Swing music was frequently performed by big bands, which consisted of sections of musicians, including rhythm (e.g., piano, percussion, guitar, bass), brass (e.g., trumpets and trombones), woodwind (e.g., clarinet and saxophones), and vocals.
 Swing music was distinguished by offbeat rhythms.
 Due to the band’s size, many of the songs had a big, energetic sound.

 Gypsy Jazz

 This music type is jazz, but it’s played in a Romani style.
-This type of jazz music features an acoustic guitar providing a distinctively fast, swinging rhythm, which is supported by improvised melodies played on guitar or violin.
-It’s usually performed by a small jazz group, and it has unique sounds, repertories, instruments, and subcultures.
+This type of jazz music features an acoustic guitar with a distinctly fast, swinging rhythm, supported by improvised melodies played on guitar or violin.
+It’s usually performed by small jazz groups, and it features unique sounds, repertoires, instruments, and subcultures.

 Bebop

 Bebop music matured in the 1940s.
-Fast rhythms, a lot of improvisation, and extremely complex counter-melodies and harmonies characterize this genre.
-Due to the skill level required for both playing and listening to bebop, it is considered to be “musicians’ music.”
-Bebop musicians typically perform in small combos with bass, drums, sax, piano, and trumpet, as opposed to larger groups or big bands.
+Fast rhythms, extensive improvisation, and extremely complex counter-melodies and harmonies characterize this genre.
+Because of the skill level required for both playing and listening to bebop, it is considered “musicians’ music.”
+Bebop musicians typically perform in small combos with bass, drums, saxophone, piano, and trumpet, rather than in larger groups or big bands.
 Bebop was the first kind of modern jazz.

 Cool Jazz

-Cool jazz (also known as “West Coast jazz”), is an alternative to the more upbeat and less structured bebop.
+Cool jazz (also known as “West Coast jazz”) is an alternative to the more upbeat and less structured bebop.
 It features slower tempos, a mellower sound, and more structure.
-Cool jazz was founded on a fusion of jazz and classical music, thereby resulting in melodic pieces that flow smoothly and are easy to listen to.
+Cool jazz is a fusion of jazz and classical music, resulting in melodic pieces that flow smoothly and are easy to listen to.

 Discover next: The 10 Best Cool-Jazz Albums